New video: Traffic stop leads to gunfire; woman shot by East Feliciana deputy

 The shooting, involving an East Feliciana sheriff's deputy, stemmed from a stop around 7:30 p.m. near the intersection of Line Road and Payne Road, according to Louisiana State Police.
 Early reports from law enforcement said the driver hit the deputy with her car and the deputy fired his gun in response.

 Video shared with WBRZ depicts the moments leading up to the gunfire, and the shooting itself.
-That video shows the car stopped in front of a home, with family members pleading with officers to let them speak with the driver, who is refusing to get out of the vehicle.
+That video shows the car stopped in front of a home, with family members pleading with officers to let them speak with the driver, who refused to get out of the vehicle.

 "I'll get my sister to step out!" one woman is heard shouting to the deputy.
 "She's gonna get out.
 She's scared!"